Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Discussion

 Using the colours of the blue knots and filaments, \cite{owers_shocking_2012} estimated the upper limit on the age of these components to be $\approx100$\,Myr.
 However, this is somewhat of a simplification, due to the overlap of the stellar component discussed above, and the assumption of a single stellar population.
 From a visual inspection of the mass maps in Fig.~\ref{fig:F0083_regions_age_maps}, we see that a substantial number of Voronoi bins in regions E and F formed the majority of their mass within the last 100\,Myr.
 Importantly, there is no other epoch during which a comparable amount of mass formed.
 Additionally, looking at the integrated SFHs in Fig.~\ref{fig:F0083_masked_regions_view_inset}, both regions see a sharp increase in \sfr\ during the last 100\,Myr, with $\sfrratio>1$.
 As such, we consider this result consistent with \cite{owers_shocking_2012}.
-Within the last 100\,Myr, some mechanism has triggered a sudden increase in star formation in F0083, limited only to a single side of the galaxy.
-The only plausible explanation is ram-pressure stripping of the gas content, resulting from either the movement of this galaxy through the ICM, or the compression of the ICM by a shock front from mergers in the cluster itself.
+To summarise, within the last 100\,Myr, some mechanism has triggered a sudden increase in star formation in F0083, limited only to a single side of the galaxy.
+There is considerable support for this being caused by RPS of the gas content, resulting from either the movement of this galaxy through the ICM, or the compression of the ICM by a shock front from mergers in the cluster itself.

-\subsubsection{Shock Fronts in the Cluster Environment}
+\subsubsection{Shock fronts in the cluster environment}